The sun ate the sky as if it had starved for a millennium, cutting the afternoon into slithers of topaz semi-darkness.

-“Then as your Prince I command you to obey my command.”
+“Then as your Prince I command you to obey.”

-The good-natured spark in the elf’s walled eyes, sapphire and bark, did not falter, but her voice had a fragility to it Sy knew better than to disregard.
+The good-natured spark in the elf’s walled eyes- sapphire and bark -did not falter, but her voice had a fragility to it that Sy knew better than to disregard.

 “You do not rule me.
 The Serpent Court’s reign does not span to the Fae Lands.
 I am in my right to do as I will.”

-Tension ran through Laelin’s slender body like latent thunder.
+Tension ran through Laelin’s slender body like a precursor to heavy rain.
 Sy suppressed a tired amusement, and shifted under the sweating leather of her armour.